LaunchSchoolKalisz/Launch_School_RB120/interview_prep/examples.md

 ```
 In the above example we able to access and change the state of the object from outside of the class.

+## Example 20
+What is the difference between states and behaviors?